 “As Hackman and Arakawa’s situation illustrates, life is unpredictable — spouses can pass away within days of each other, estate and trust representatives can predecease you, and laws can change,” warns Kerendian.
 “When it comes to estate planning, being overprepared is always better than being underprepared.”

 The documents governing Hackman’s estate and trust were created two decades ago.
-While they may have reflected his intentions at the time, it’s impossible to know whether they still aligned with his wishes at the time of his passing.
+While they may have reflected his intentions at the time, it’s impossible to know whether they still aligned with his wishes when he passed.

 Probate attorneys do far more than just contest wills and trusts.
 They play a vital role in guiding beneficiaries, personal representatives and trustees through the legal complexities of estate and trust administration.